10 Steps on How to Plan a Road Trip! Ultimate Guide!

 You're mistaken if you think lack of G.P.S. coverage happens few and far between.
 For example, when living in Las Vegas, my G.P.S. had not been updated to include the residential neighborhood I lived in, which was built years ago.

-In the end, making sure someone always knows where you are and is aware of options in case your primary navigation system fails you is a reasonable consideration when the safety of your and your kids is involved.
+In the end, making sure someone always knows where you are and is aware of options in case your primary navigation system fails you is a reasonable consideration when the safety of you and your kids is involved.

 Designated Drivers